Skip to main content

 • gameplay

-• “You can get lost for hours creating the perfect warship with the game's superb building mechanics and custom assets, taking it to battle on the high seas against AI or in 5v5 naval battles.”
+• “You, as have I, can get lost for hours creating the perfect warship or half-assed creation with the game's superb building mechanics and custom prefab assets and take it to battle on the high seas against a lone AI or 5v5 naval battles.
+As with any sandbox builder, the possibilities are endless.”

 • “The combat mechanic, on the other hand, is much less complex than the builder.”